 In 2008 the BBC TV show Top Gear made a road trip around Vietnam.
 For some reason Clarkson gave Hammond a model Spanish galleon to take along.

-I think that might have inspired Grayson Perry to take his teddy on a personal journey of atonement around Austria in 2010.
-Either way, Grayson rode with a kandylakia in place of the galleon to house his childhood transference object and personal deity, Alan Measles.
+I think that might have inspired Grayson Perry to take his teddy on a journey of atonement around Austria in 2010.
+Either way, Grayson was accompanied by Alan Measles, his teddy and transference object, enjoying the view from a kandylakia.

-Both Grayson and Philippa, his psychotherapist wife, have talked about the symbolism and significance of all that.
+Both Grayson and Philippa, his psychotherapist wife, have talked about the symbolism and significance of that.

 I’ve just finished Gordon May’s book: “Overland to India“.
 It tells the story of the journey he made to Chennai in 2008 on a 55 yr old Royal Enfield.
 In response to being asked if he’d do it again, he said :-

 “At the drop of a hat… and I encourage everyone who has ever dreamed of doing the same to jump in with both feet!
 However, there are so many journeys…”